cwq-proj/OffsetEncoder/README.md

 ### Encoding Logic
 - Choose any character in the reference table as the offset.
-- The first character of the encoded message will be used as the offset character.
+- The chosen character will be the offset character and it will be the first character of the encoded message.
 - The encoded text will be shifted by the index of offset character.
 - Any character not in the reference table will be mapped back to the same character.